 Some of these customizations include variations in body shape, wood choices, and hardware.
 This has led to a wide range of archtop guitars available today.

 Archtops and Flat Tops: What’s the Difference?

-Archtop guitars are known for their distinctive curved tops, which are carved from solid wood, often spruce.
-This curvaceous design, inspired by the violin family, not only adds to their visual appeal but also contributes to their unique sound.
+Archtop guitars are known for their unmistakeable curved tops, which are carved from solid wood, often spruce.
+This curvaceous design, inspired by the violin family, not only adds to their visual appeal but also contributes to their specific sound.